 Cooking.
 I like cooking....not all the time...but most of the time.
 I love planning a meal for me and Tom or for a group of friends, choosing the best ingredients, preparing each element.
 I have a lot of fun with big, fancy meals that take all day, and just as much fun from mixing a salad dressing in a Mason jar and concocting the perfect salad.
 And I won't really be cooking on the trip.
 True, I might do some light cooking in a hostel or homestay on the road, but I'm sure it will be more along the lines of Top Ramen than black-cherry and pepper-glazed lamb chops.

-Getting water from the tap
+Getting water from the tap.
+No explanation.

-(excluding flip flops, boots and sneakers)
+My shoe wall (excluding flip flops, boots and sneakers) |

 My hair dryer.
 My hair is straight straight straight.
 It does not curl.
 It does not bend or wave.
 It does not pass go.
 It does not collect $200.
 It's straight.
 It's limp.
 It's fine.
 It's redeeming quality is that it's shiny.
 When I blow dry it, it gets super shiny and smooth and sometimes, when the stars perfectly align and I've made a recent sacrifice to the hair gods, I can get my hair to have the teeniest bit of body using the blow dryer and a round brush.
 That "body" in my hair lasts, at a maximum, about 35 minutes before it's back to straight/limp/fine/flat/boring hair.
 So, I end this post with....